nitrictech/docs/docs/reference/nodejs/v0/storage/bucket-file-delete.md

 ---
 title: Node.js - bucket.file.delete()
-description: Delete a file from a bucket.
+description: Reference for Nitric's Node.js library - Delete a file from a bucket.
 ---

 Delete a file from a bucket.